 Base layers really are SO important for warmth from the inside out.
 We’re big fans of wool thanks to their cooling/heating properties which make them ideal for year-round use.

-But, I also included our favorite poly-pros too (which are awesome when it’s super cold out!)
+But, we’ve also included our favorite poly-pros too (which are awesome when it’s super cold out or you have kids who are allergic to wool!).

 Wool Base Layers for Kids